Ga naar Nederlandstalige versie

 Roller coasters may be popular, but Disney usually shows its greatest strength in dark rides.
 And although there aren’t as many dark rides as in Disneyland Anaheim, Magic Kingdom offers all the classics a Disney theme park needs.
 Fantasyland, for example, is home to It’s a Small World, Peter Pan’s Flight, The Many Adventures of Winnie the Pooh and Under The Sea – Journey of the Little Mermaid.
 Especially Under The Sea, which was added in 2012, never fails to amaze me with its intimate atmosphere, its catchy music and its incredible audio-animatronics.
 The exterior of the ride is at least as stunning, so this definitely is an A+ attraction.

 Many Magic Kingdom rides can be defined as classics, since they can be found at several other Disney theme parks across the globe.
 However, some attractions only exist in Florida and that makes them even more interesting.
-I’m thinking about The Hall of Presidents (a patriotic show with animatronics of all former US presidents), Enchanted Tales with Belle (an interactive experience inspired by Beauty and the Beast, mostly interesting for young girls), Walt Disney’s Carousel of Progress (a nostalgic animatronic show that has played at New York’s 1964 World’s Fair and at Disneyland Anaheim, before moving to Florida) and last but not least… Tomorrowland Transit Authority PeopleMover.
+I’m thinking about The Hall of Presidents (a patriotic presentation with animatronics of all former US presidents), Walt Disney’s Carousel of Progress (a nostalgic animatronics show that has played at New York’s 1964 World’s Fair and at Disneyland Anaheim, before moving to Florida) and the Country Bear Musical Jamboree, a hilarious show in which a group of singing bears treat us to bluegrass and country versions of famous Disney songs.
+Last but not least, there’s the Tomorrowland Transit Authority PeopleMover.
 This unique ‘highway in the sky’ travels through Tomorrowland and it gives an overview of most rides in the area.
 PeopleMover hardly ever has a long line and the ride lasts pretty long, which makes it an ideal attraction for escaping the crowds.
 PeopleMover is one of my favourite Magic Kingdom rides and I guess that many Disney fans have the same opinion.

 BEAT THE CROWDS

 Since we’re talking about the world’s most visited theme park, this shouldn’t come as a surprise: Magic Kingdom is busy year-round.
 Of course there’s a difference between busy and horribly packed days, but in general you should anticipate large crowds.
 Fortunately, Magic Kingdom is designed for these huge numbers of visitors and attractions have a huge capacity.
 Still, being prepared can make your day considerably more enjoyable.
 This should speak for itself, but guests who arrive early undoubtedly have the best Magic Kingdom day.
-Seven Dwarfs Mine Train, Jungle Cruise and Space Mountain tend to get long lines, so it’s a good idea to visit these rides as early (or late) as possible.
-Genie+ and Individual Lightning Lanes also help you to avoid the longest queues, but note that these services aren’t free of charge.
+Seven Dwarfs Mine Train, Jungle Cruise and TRON tend to get long lines, so it’s a good idea to visit these rides as early (or late) as possible.
+Investing in Lightning Lane Multi-Pass can also help to avoid the longest queues, but this may require scrolling through the Walt Disney World app all day long.
+If you’re planning to use Multi-Pass, be sure to purchase it as early as possible.
+That’s 7 days in advance for Disney’s on-site hotel guests or 3 days in advance for external visitors.
+This will enable you to make reservations for line-skipping at beloved rides like Jungle Cruise, Space Mountain and Tiana’s Bayou Adventure.
+Personally I’d never recommend buying Lightning Lane Single Pass or the super-expensive Lightning Lane Premier Pass.
+But hey… if your budget allows you to do it, please go for it!

 Making restaurant reservations is another valuable step while planning Walt Disney World vacations.
 All meals at table service and buffet restaurants should be planned in advance, because it may be nearly impossible to get a table on the spot.
 Popular places to eat include Skipper Canteen (cosy restaurant in Adventureland) or Be Our Guest (in all honesty… the Grey Stuff is indeed delicious, but I found this restaurant overrated).
 If you don’t mind having dinner outside of the park, it might be a good idea to make reservations in one of the nearby resort hotels.
-We’ve already had wonderful experiences at Kona Café (at Disney’s Polynesian Village Resort) and the atmosphere in these restaurants is a lot more relaxing than inside the park.
-By the way: time slots around 6 PM are ideal, because these allow you to get back to the park before Happily Ever After starts.
+We’ve already had wonderful experiences at Grand Floridian Café and Kona Café (at Disney’s Polynesian Village Resort), and the atmosphere in these restaurants is a bit more relaxed than inside the park.
+By the way: time slots around 6 PM are ideal, as these allow you to get back to the park before Happily Ever After starts.

 WORTH A VISIT?